Batman/Teenage Mutant Ninja Turtles Adventures: Issues #1-5

 One day, several inmates of Arkham Asylum have mysteriously gone missing from their cells.
 Batman tracks down one of the escapees, Two-Face, to his new hideout.
 When Batman questions him about how he and the others could escape from the facility, Two-Face, who has gone nearly apathetic, murmurs that he has seen a "new world without [himself],... without Batman, without Gotham" and draws the picture of a triangle on a dusty TV screen.
 Sneaking into Two-Face's cell in Arkham, Batman detects a triangular imprint consisting of a strange, plasmatic substance on the wall and retrieves a sample.

 In said other world, after another nighttime patrol in the streets of New York City where Michelangelo has had fun with a thief (thereby quoting Batman's line "I am vengeance, I am the night" from the animated episode "Nothing to Fear"), Donatello is alerted by a scanning program on his computer telling him that the Kraang have activated another dimensional portal in the sewers.
 The Turtles and April follow the energy reading to its source and discover an active portal, just before they are ambushed by Clayface.
-When Michelangelo gives him the insulting nickname "Mudbutt", Clayface concentrates his attacks on the young Turtle, inadvertently moving back in front of the portal in the process.
+When Michelangelo gives him the insulting nickname "Mudbutt", Clayface concentrates his attacks on him, inadvertently moving back in front of the portal in the process.
 By opening a water outlet pipe, Donatello flushes Clayface back into the portal, which promptly vanishes.

 Meanwhile, in the Batcave, Batman tries to trace back the origin of the residue he found in Dent's cell by adjusting his detectors for the energy frequency which generated the substance.
 When his computer detects another activation of that energy, Batman races off, ordering Alfred to call Robin for reinforcement.
 In New York City's Chinatown, two Foot-Bots stumble upon a large group of their fellows smashed to pieces by two new arrivals, who wish to see their boss: the Joker and his sidekick Harley Quinn.
 After meeting with the Joker and Harley in a Lower East Side warehouse and hearing the story of their arrival, the Shredder is not at all impressed by the two newcomers.
-When the Joker finds that the Shredder is not one to negiotate about surrendering the rule of the entire city to him, he incapacitates his opposite number with a dose of his laughing gas and takes control of the Foot Clan.
+When the Joker finds that the Shredder is not one to negotiate about surrendering the rule of the entire city to him, he incapacitates his opposite number with a dose of his laughing gas and takes control of the Foot Clan.